thedanfernandez/GitCloneFunction/README.md

 # GitCloneFunction

-An Azure Function code sample that demonstrates executing system processes like `git clone` in a serverless Docker container using .NET Standard.
+A Serverless Azure Function code sample that demonstrates executing system processes like `git clone` in a serverless Docker container using .NET Standard.
 The code uses an HttpTrigger and a querystring parameter to get a repo URL, clone locally and return the results.

 ## Example